Factbox-Key figures and fallout in U.S. college admissions scandal By Reuters - Up News Info

 PLEADED NOT GUILTY

-The two fathers standing trial are former casino executive Gamal Aziz, 64, and private equity firm founder John Wilson, 62.
-They are among those who have pleaded not guilty.
+The two fathers who went on trial were former casino executive Gamal Aziz, 64, and private equity firm founder John Wilson, 62.
+They are among those who have pleaded not guilty and were the first to be convicted at trial.

 Several college athletic officials charged with accepting bribes have denied wrongdoing as well.
 Jovan Vavic, former University of Southern California water polo coach, and Donna Heinel, former senior associate athletic director at the school, are currently set to face trial in November, though a judge on Oct.
 4 said she would allow them to be tried separately.